 My Adventures with an Angel: Remembering Sara Kieft

 You don’t have to go to the gym, or even use weights to get in a quick strength training session.
-Exercises using body weight can also be effective in building muscle and functional strength.
-Multi-joint, compound exercises work many muscle groups with one exercise… and we like that efficiency!
+In fact, bodyweight exercises can also be highly effective in building muscle and functional strength.
+Moreover, multi-joint, compound exercises work many muscle groups with one move… and we like that efficiency!

 1. PUSH-UP: The push-up builds the chest, shoulders and triceps and is a great stabilizer for the torso and lower back.
+Additionally, it’s an easy exercise to track progress with.
 Complete a 1-minute max rep test monthly to see how many repetitions you can complete in one minute.
 Track your progress.
 When adding push-ups to your body weight routine, be sure to use variations such as changing hand or foot position, adding a rotation or elevating the body.

 2. SQUAT: There are so many benefits to the squat!
 They primarily build the quadriceps and the gluteus muscles, but also works to improve ankle, hip and stability through the thoracic spine (upper and middle back).
 Use variations to make a squat workout more effective, modifying both speed, depth and technique.
 Also consider using the squat as a conditioning tool by adding jump squats to your routine.

-5. PLANK A total body strengthener with emphasis on the core.
+5. PLANK: Finally, the plank is a total-body strengthener with emphasis on the core.
 Contract your abs to prevent your behind from sticking up or sinking.
 Consider some great progressions for your plank; single leg, single arm, walk-ups, side planks and body saw planks.

 Warm-up

 I love a solid warm-up – grab my strength warm up protocol here.
-If you are strapped for time, start with some dynamic movement and then try this quick set to get the blood flowing.
+However, if you are strapped for time, start with some dynamic movement and then try this quick set to get the blood flowing.

 5 rounds total, Start with 5 reps of each exercise. decrease the number of reps each round until you do one of each.